DelazJ/QGIS-Documentation/docs/user_manual/plugins/plugins.rst

 is the main place you can configure which plugins can be displayed in your application.
 You can use the following options:

 * |checkbox| :guilabel:`Check for Updates on Startup`.
+The whole plugins list is updated every 3 days or at opening the :guilabel:`Plugin Manager` dialog.
-Whenever an installed plugin has update available, QGIS will inform you :guilabel:`Every Time QGIS starts`, :guilabel:`Once a Day`, :guilabel:`Every 3 Days`, :guilabel:`Every Week`, :guilabel:`Every 2 Weeks` or :guilabel:`Every month`.
+  Whenever an installed
+  plugin has update available, QGIS will inform you at every startup until you update.

+  If the setting is unchecked, you will be notified in at most 3 days later.
 * |checkbox| :guilabel:`Show also Experimental Plugins`.
 QGIS will show you plugins in early stages of development, which are generally unsuitable for production use.
 For these plugins, you can install either the stable or